GitauHarrison/mbeca-ciaku/README.md

 ## Overview

-For many years, I have always made use of Google Sheets to record how my money comes in and goes out.
-At the end of each day, preferably at night, I consistently update this sheet with the current state of my money.
+For many years, I have used Google Sheets to record how my money comes in and goes out.
+At the end of each day, preferably at night, I consistently update this file with the current state of my money.

 ![Excel Data](app/static/images/excel_data.png)